arcticOS/arcticOS-old-and-bad/README.md

 ## Features

-- Portable user interface (Written in Python 3)
+- User interface written in Python
+- Display server for interfacing with the display from languages other than Python
-- APIs for interfacing with the display, keyboard, and apps
+- Python APIs for interfacing with the display, keyboard, and apps
-- Emulator for testing on desktop computers (Using Pygame)
+- Emulator for testing on desktop computers (Using Pygame for the display server)
 - Calculator
 - Notes